 How to Track Visits from Google Maps in Google Analytics and GA4

-In order to definitively identify where your organic visits came from so that you can better measure your online traffic / conversions by source, you need to do the following (and it’s actually very simple!):
+If you’re promoting your business through a Google Business Profile, and using GA4 (the latest version of Google Analytics) to track traffic to your website, you can connect the two.
+In order to definitively identify where your organic visits came from so that you can better measure your online traffic / conversions by source, you need to do the following (and it’s actually very simple!)

 1. Create a custom campaign URL for your website

 Using https://ga-dev-tools.appspot.com/campaign-url-builder/, you can create a campaign URL for your website, which will be used within your map listing.
-This allows you to add a custom UTM string to the URL, which can then be tracked within Analytics.
+This allows you to add a custom UTM string to the URL, which can then be tracked within either Universal Analytics or GA4.
 For example, you might enter something similar to the following in order to indicate that this URL is associated with your Google Maps listing:

 2. Add your custom campaign URL to your Google Maps listing